jotafeldmann/dra-dual-reference-array/README.md

 - Error throwing;
 - Treat double indexes property: by default, duplicate indexes must generate a property with a array (obj.token[0], obj.token[1]) and allow a function parameter for custom solutions;
-- Treat reserved name property: by default, properties with reserved words must be converted to use "_"  (underscore) in the first char place and allow a function parameter for custom solutions;
+- Treat a property with a reserved word: by default, properties with reserved words must be converted to use "_"  (underscore) in the first char place and allow a function parameter for custom solutions;
 - Convert to module/extension/closure pattern;
 - Make it snippet-friendly;
 - Laugh about the complexity and the problems about it :D